ctrlc0704/Spacenet/README.md

 # SpaceNet: Explainable Deep Learning for Space Tourism Demand Prediction

 This repository contains the implementation of **SpaceNet**, a deep learning framework for modeling and predicting space tourism demand, following the methodology described in research paper reference.
+We re-implement the SpaceNet framework following the methodology described in Pham et al. (2024), using a public synthetic dataset due to data privacy constraints.

 The pipeline integrates:
 - Advanced data preprocessing (outlier removal, normalization, class balancing)